Neeqstock/VecchioGPT/README.md

  _System-wide GPT prompts on your clipboard!
 Ghe provo però vecchio bel casino vero?
 Sisi, si_

 VecchioGPT is a Python application that allows users to apply custom GPT prompts to the text stored in the system clipboard.
+It's cross-platform, and compatible with Windows and Linux systems.

 ## Features
 - Clipboard Integration: Easily generate prompts using text copied to the system clipboard.